pcminer-tools/pcminer/README.md

 [screenshot](screenshot.jpg).

 In the selector on the left is an alphabetical list of all authors.
 Clicking on an author will display his publication and committee activity.
+It will also show a word cloud that contains words that occur frequently in the titles of the author's papers.
 You can search (awkwardly) by entering some text in the search box.
 Entering "Jan" there will reduce the list to all authors whose name starts with the characters "Jan".
 When you select Jan Vitek's name from the resulting list, you'll see something that looks like the attached